Overview

 Use of Outside Managers

-We may refer Clients to Third Party Investment Advisers or advisory programs (“Outside Managers”).
-Our
+We refer Clients to Third Party Investment Advisers or advisory programs in some cases (“Outside Managers”).

 and past performance of the Outside Managers in an attempt to determine if that Outside Manager has